Welcome to Day 25 of the 31 Days to Build a Better Saltwater Aquarium Challenge.

 Routinely purchasing phytoplankton to add to your tank can get expensive.
 If you like what it does for your tank, you might want to consider growing it yourself.
 It’s a way to add a new experience to your hobby.

 You can grow your own phytoplankton pretty easily.
-It’s fun and makes your basement, kitchen or laundry room look like a laboratory which will impress or scare your friends.
+It’s fun and makes your basement, kitchen or laundry room look like a laboratory that will impress or scare your friends.

 A word of caution